JNRowe/jnrowe.github.io/articles/advent_of_code_2018.rst

 It turns out that :command:`numsum` doesn’t like the leading ``+`` for positive numbers, and somehow I’ve never noticed.
-I’m *just about* observant enough to notice that this was wrong though. so I didn’t submit the incorrect answer.
+I’m *just about* observant enough to notice that this was wrong though, so I didn’t submit the incorrect answer.
 The question does remain though: is it better that :command:`numsum` ignores “malformed” inputs or would a default strict mode be much nicer?